accodeing/code-challenges/37 - Hello Hanami/README.md

 # Hello Hanami!
 It's time for us to get to know the Ruby framework [Hanami](https://hanamirb.org/) better.

 Your task is to create a "Hello World" application in Hanami 2.0.
+Use the [Hanami 2.0 tempalate](https://github.com/hanami/hanami-2-application-template) and play along :)

 ## Short introduction to Hanami 2.0
 The current stable version of Hanami is version 1.3, which the [documentation](https://guides.hanamirb.org/) covers.